 - Assess any urgent medical needs of the child. - Consider whether the child has low level, emerging needs or complex/serious needs or if there are child protection concerns. - Where appropriate use relevant national, local and education based assessment tools and guidance to support the identification of needs and decision making.
-For example: - School based records, assessments and chronologies, including any contextual factors - DSCBs Threshold document and safeguarding children procedures
+For example: - School/college based records, assessments and chronologies

-- Sexting in schools and colleges: responding to incidents and safeguarding young people (UKCCIS) - DfE Sexual violence and sexual harassment between child in schools and colleges (2018) - Brook Traffic Light Tool to support the identification of healthy and harmful sexual behaviour in children and young people - DSCBs Child Sexual Exploitation (CSE) Toolkit - o DSCBs Graded Care Profile for Neglect (GCP) - o Domestic Violence Risk Identification Matrix (DVRIM) - Safelives DASH Risk Identification Checklist for when domestic abuse, 'honour'- based violence and/or stalking are disclosed - Contextual safeguarding tools - Check whether the child is currently subject to a Child Protection Plan, or has previously been subject to a plan, is Looked After, has Child in Need plan or an Early Help Assessment (EHA) or is open to a Multi-Agency Team (MAT) or known to another agency. - Confirm whether any previous concerns have been raised by staff. - Consider whether the matter should be discussed with the child's parents or carers or whether to do so may put the child a further risk of harm (see below). - If unsure about the action to take, including that a child protection referral should be made, seek advice from Children's Social Care or another appropriate agency. - If the concerns are about radicalisation or violent extremism, make a referral to Channel via the Police Prevent Team. - Where the child has complex or serious needs or where there are child protection concerns, refer to Children's Social Care. - If a child is at risk of immediate harm, and/or where it is believed a criminal offence has been committed, refer to the Police.
+- o DSCBs Threshold document and safeguarding children procedures - Sexting in schools and colleges: responding to incidents and safeguarding young people (UKCCIS) - o DSCBs Child Sexual Exploitation (CSE) Toolkit - DSCBs Graded Care Profile for Neglect (GCP) - Domestic Violence Risk Identification Matrix (DVRIM) - Safelives DASH Risk Identification Checklist for when domestic abuse, stalking 'honour'- based violence and/or stalking are disclosed - Body Maps see Appendix 3 - Check whether the child is currently subject to a Child Protection Plan, or has previously been subject to a plan, is Looked After, has Child in Need plan or an Early Help Assessment (EHA) or is open to a Multi-Agency Team (MAT) or known to another agency. - Confirm whether any previous concerns have been raised by staff. - Consider whether the matter should be discussed with the child's parents or carers or whether to do so may put the child a further risk of harm (see below). - If unsure about the action to take, including that a child protection referral should be made, seek advice from Children's Social Care or another appropriate agency. - If the concerns are about radicalisation or violent extremism, make a referral to Channel via the Police Prevent team. - Where the child has complex or serious needs or where there are child protection concerns, refer to Children's Social Care. - If a child is at risk of immediate harm, and/or where it is believed a criminal offence has been committed, refer to the Police.